 Career and Employment Services - Career and Employment Services provides job-seeking assistance and job referrals to enrolled students and alumni.
 Assistance is available on topics such as writing a resume, writing cover letters, interviewing techniques, and dressing for success.
 The Career and Employment Services Office is located in the General Studies Building, C1108.
 Office hours are from 8 a.m. until 4:30 p.m.
 Monday through Friday.
-For an appointment call 423/323-0214 or 323-0216.
+For an appointment call 423/323/0214 or 423/354/2491.

-Community Relations and Marketing - Northeast State's Community Relations and Marketing Office is the primary media contact for the campus as well as the coordinating office for campus publications and promotional materials and activities.
+Community Relations and Marketing - Northeast State's Community Relations and Marketing Office is the primary media contact for the campus, as well as the coordinating office for campus publications and promotional materials and activities.
 The office produces the semester Schedule of Classes and other major campus publications such as brochures, viewbooks, business cards, and flyers.
-For additional information, visit the Community Relations and Marketing Office in the Pierce Building, Room P203 or call 423/323-0259 or 282-0800, ext.
+For additional information, visit the Community Relations and Marketing Office in the Pierce Building, Room P316 or call 423/323/0259 or 282/0800, ext.
 3259 or 3307.

-Developmental Studies - The Developmental Studies Program is designed to meet the educational and counseling needs of under-prepared students and to provide instruction in English, Mathematics, Reading, and Study Skills to prepare students for college-level work.
-Courses are offered in math, writing, reading, and study skills.
-Placement is mandatory for students who demonstrate need based on the COMPASS, Tennessee's statewide placement test.
-The developmental studies counseling component offers a strong support system to help students enrolled in any of these courses make necessary adjustments and cope with problems often associated with college life.
-For more information, contact the Assistant Vice President of Academic Affairs at 423/ 323-3191, ext.
+Developmental Studies - The Developmental Studies Program is designed to meet the educational and counseling needs of under-prepared students and to provide instruction in English, mathematics, reading, and study skills to prepare students for college-level work.
+For more information, contact the Assistant Vice President of Academic Affairs at 423/ 323/3191, ext.
 3542.